Abstract

 • Observational Framework: Created an observational methodology designed to characterize manipulation phenomena without requiring internal platform access

-• Evidence of Coordination: Provided preliminary evidence of systematic bot networks targeting prominent political figures during a critical election period
+• Preliminary Evidence of Coordination: Documented anomalous patterns consistent with systematic bot networks targeting prominent political figures during the 2020 election period

 Methodological Strategy

 To capture these transient phenomena, we engineered a high-frequency observational pipeline that bypassed standard sampling limitations.
-Our framework treated the social graph as a dynamic signal rather than a static network:
+Our framework treated the social graph as a dynamic signal:

 1. High-Resolution Sampling: Implemented “cycling scripts” to monitor follower counts at 1-second resolution, revealing sub-minute “spike” anomalies often missed by aggregate metrics